 The Central Park Five Are Probably Guilty and Will Soon Be Rich

-On June 26, New York City’s Comptroller approved a settlement reportedly totaling $41 million to members of the “Central Park Five.”
+This past week, New York City’s Comptroller approved a settlement reportedly totaling $41 million to members of the “Central Park Five.”

 The five men were convicted in 1990 of the brutal rape and bludgeoning of a woman jogging in Central Park in April of 1989.
 No one who was living in New York at the time could ever forget it.
 The jogger was so badly beaten that a friend had to identify her by a ring she was wearing on her finger.
 There was no telling how many people took part in the assault.
 The five who were convicted were part of a mob that numbered in the dozens.